vuestorefront/vue-storefront/packages/core/docs/shopify/checkout.md

 # Checkout Flow
-This tutorial shows a Shopify integrator how Storefront API are used in the lifecycle of an order, including creating cart, preparing for checkout and more order-related tasks.
+This tutorial shows a Shopify integrator how Storefront API is used in the lifecycle of an order, including creating cart, preparing for checkout, and more order-related tasks.

 #### Before you begin
-Let's know more about the Shopify Storefront API.
+Let's get to know more about the Shopify Storefront API.
 Storefront API gives you full creative control to add Shopify buying experiences anywhere your customers are, including websites, apps, and video games.
-Access product information, create customer orders, and check out purchases programmatically.
+Access product information, create customers' orders, and check out purchases programmatically.

 The Storefront API is composed of the following:

-**Customers** - Information about customers in Shopify such as their shipping address and display name.
+**Customers** - Information about customers in Shopify, such as their shipping address and display name.

-**Nodes** - Set of Shopify Storefront API root nodes, including Checkouts, Collections, Orders, Payments etc. See a complete list of nodes [here.](https://shopify.dev/docs/storefront-api/reference/object)
+**Nodes** - Set of Shopify Storefront API root nodes, including Checkouts, Collections, Orders, Payments, etc. See a complete list of nodes [here.](https://shopify.dev/docs/storefront-api/reference/object)

 **Shops** - Shop information such as billing address, currency code, and domain.